rafael-santiago/kryptos/doc/MANUAL.md

 When using ``CBC``, ``OFB`` and ``CTR`` modes you do not have to worry about generating the initialization vector if you do not want to.
 Once the iv field from ``kryptos_task_ctx`` initialized as NULL, a new iv will be generated and used.
-In addition, after encrypting you do not need to worry about transfering the iv as a separated piece of information.
+In addition, after encrypting you do not need to worry about transferring the iv as a separated piece of information.
 The out field from ``kryptos_task_ctx`` gathers all information that you will need for a later decryption.
-As you may known there is no necessity of an IV be secret.
+As you may known, there is no necessity of an IV be secret.
 If you use a static IV, in the end you are using a more complicated scheme for ``ECB`` mode, sadly, this kind of naive "pro-approach" is common.
 Avoid doing this.
 It is stupid.

 In order to strengthen the ``CTR`` mode, kryptos uses a common strategy of concatenating a random chosen IV with the current counter value.
 It reserves 4 bytes for the counter data.
 So we have 2^32 different values for the counter.
-The library does not control if the counter is recycled, it is up to you, but usually in ordinary cryptography implementations you should not mind so much about that.
-Assuming you are using AES-128 in CTR mode, you will be able of processing 2^35 bytes (2^3 + 2^32) before chosing a new random IV.
+The library does not control if the counter is recycled, it is up to you, but usually in ordinary cryptographic tasks you should not mind so much about that.
+Assuming you are using AES-128 in CTR mode, you will be able of processing 2^35 bytes (2^3 + 2^32) before choosing a new random IV.
 This is something near to 32 gigabytes, if your application does disk encryption or even network encryption you should mind about it.

 If you want to get the current state of the counter in order to save it you should use the following macro: